 Mobile Pantry Program

-This new system of distribution serves food to our neediest communities, while coordinating with our partner agencies and other social service organizations to determine delivery locations.
-This program is hugely successful in providing a means for individuals and families to receive food when they cannot travel to an agency, or their local agency is at-capacity.
-During fiscal year 2012, the program distributed over 902,544 pounds of food to individuals who either could not travel to an agency or their local agency was at capacity.
+This system of distribution provides food to our neediest communities, while coordinating with our partner agencies and other social service organizations to determine delivery locations.
+During this past fiscal year, this program provided 1,281,011 pounds of food to individuals who either could not travel to an agency or their local agency was at capacity.

 SNAP (Supplemental Nutrition Assistance Program)